 The version, of course, is awesome!
 It would seem that Russia has such a personnel crisis in special services that the same scouts specialize in Spain, the UK, poisoning, and the organization of mass protests and referenda.

 By the way, the Russian diplomatic department has already reacted indignantly to publications in the Spanish press, calling all such versions a fiction.
-Russia's ambassador to Spain, Yuri Korchagin, called the publications nothing more than fake news, stressing that he had read their contents.
+Russian Ambassador to Spain Yuri Korchagin called publications nothing more than fake the news, emphasizing that he familiarized with their content.

 Interestingly, the acting Foreign Minister of Spain, Josep Borrell, also reacted approximately to publications.
 He also denied the information that the Spanish secret services allegedly went on the trail of a certain group of Russian intelligence agents operating in Catalonia.
 And he said that Spain did not quarrel and was not going to quarrel with Moscow because of such fictitious reasons.